 Image credit: © Chris J Ratcliffe

 Barclays wants you to think it’s responsible and climate-friendly.

-But research from the influential Banking On Climate Change report shows that from 2015 (the year the Paris Agreement was signed) to 2019, Barclays financed around £91.05 billion in fossil fuels, making the bank the biggest financier of fossil fuels in Europe and the seventh-largest in the world.
+But research from the influential Banking On Climate Chaos report shows that since 2015 (the year the Paris climate agreement was signed), Barclays has financed around US $145 billion in fossil fuels, making the bank the biggest financier of fossil fuels in Europe and the seventh-largest in the world.

 Banks that truly care about climate change don’t fund fossil fuels.
 And they definitely don’t increase their funding for fossil fuels as the climate crisis worsens.

 For more detail about Barclays’ inadequate climate policies, read our full investor briefing here.

 Send Barclays a message telling them to end their financial support for dirty energy.

 Complete the form on this page to send a message to Barclays, calling upon the bank to withhold financing activities to companies and projects that would expand the scale of the fossil fuel industry.

 Credit: Fund Our Future